Recovering a Hidden Community Beyond the Kesten-Stigum Threshold in $O(|E| \log^*|V|)$ Time: Abstract

 \section{Abstract}

 Community detection is considered for a stochastic block model graph of $n$ vertices, with $K$ vertices in the planted community, edge probability $p$ for pairs of vertices both in the community, and edge probability $q$ for other pairs of vertices.
-The main focus of the paper is on recovery of the community based on the graph $G$, with $o(K)$ misclassified vertices on average, in the sublinear regime $n^{1-o(1)} \leq K \leq o(n).$ It is shown that such recovery is attainable by a belief propagation algorithm running for $\log^\ast n+O(1) $ iterations, if $\lambda =K^2(p-q)^2/((n-K)q)$, the signal-to-noise ratio, exceeds $1/ \eexp,$ with the total time complexity $O(|E| \log^*n)$.
-Conversely, if $\lambda \leq 1/e$, no local algorithm can asymptotically outperform trivial random guessing.
-By analyzing a linear message-passing algorithm that corresponds to applying power iteration to the non-backtracking matrix of the graph, we provide evidence to suggest that spectral methods fail to recovery the community if $\lambda \leq 1.$ In addition, the belief propagation algorithm can be combined with a linear-time voting procedure to achieve the information limit of exact recovery (correctly classify all vertices with high probability) for all $K \ge \frac{n}{\log n} \left( \rho_{\rm BP} +o(1) \right),$ where $\rho_{\rm BP}$ is a function of $p/q$.
+The main focus of the paper is on weak recovery of the community based on the graph $G$, with $o(K)$ misclassified vertices on average, in the sublinear regime $n^{1-o(1)} \leq K \leq o(n).$ A critical parameter is the effective signal-to-noise ratio $\lambda=K^2(p-q)^2/((n-K)q)$, with $\lambda=1$ corresponding to the Kesten-Stigum threshold.
+We show that a belief propagation algorithm achieves weak recovery if $\lambda>1/e$, beyond the Kesten-Stigum threshold by a factor of $1/ \eexp.$ The belief propagation algorithm only needs to run for $\log^\ast n+O(1) $ iterations, with the total time complexity $O(|E| \log^*n)$, where $\log^*n$ is the iterated logarithm of $n.$ Conversely, if $\lambda \leq 1/e$, no local algorithm can asymptotically outperform trivial random guessing.
+Furthermore, a linear message-passing algorithm that corresponds to applying power iteration to the non-backtracking matrix of the graph is shown to attain weak recovery if and only if $\lambda>1$.
+In addition, the belief propagation algorithm can be combined with a linear-time voting procedure to achieve the information limit of exact recovery (correctly classify all vertices with high probability) for all $K \ge \frac{n}{\log n} \left( \rho_{\rm BP} +o(1) \right),$ where $\rho_{\rm BP}$ is a function of $p/q$.

 \keywords{Hidden community, belief propagation, message passing, spectral algorithms, high-dimensional statistics}

 \ams{62H12}{62C20}